jacintak/biostats/README.md

 # Statistical Modelling

 These are interactive tutorials created using `learnr`.
-They are two practicals (3 hours) about experimental design and data analysis using statistical models based on functional responses.
+They are two practicals (3 hours each) about statistical modelling and experimental design.
+Functional responses are used as the example model.

 1. Part 1 - Constructing a statistical model based on functional responses and predator-prey interactions.
 Design and conduct an experiment (Holling's disc equation experiment)
 2. Part 2 - Analyse data collected in Part 1 using multiple linear regression.
 Visualise the data graphically.